-The program includes research into concrete, fundamental questions in the field of police and is similar to Anglo-American police research where evidence-based policing, crime science, and what works research programs have been in development for some time now.
+The research program What works in policing: towards evidence-based policing in the Netherlands aims to provide scientific interpretation and substantiation for an evidence-based police practice and to analyze (new) issues for the police (function).
+The research is developed and carried out by NSCR, with the cooperation of the National Police, the Police Academy, universities from the Netherlands and abroad, universities of applied sciences and other knowledge institutions.The program includes research into concrete, fundamental questions in the field of police and is similar to Anglo-American police research where evidence-based policing, crime science, and what works research programs have been in development for some time now.
 It examines how police actions work, in what circumstances those actions work and for whom and by whom it works.
 The research topics are in line with the Strategic Research Agenda for the Police.

 The research program uses advanced scientific methods and the latest, current insights and theories.
 This takes research into police actions to a higher scientific level, resulting in high quality, internationally peer-reviewed publications.
 A program committee with members of the ministry, the police, the Police Academy and scientists oversees the development, implementation and progress of the program.

 Traditionally, crime has been studied from different angles and disciplines.
 By cooperating with various universities, universities of applied sciences and the Police Academy within this research program, the NSCR also strengthens the research into the police (function) at other knowledge institutions.
 At the same time, a new generation of highly qualified police researchers is being trained, who will eventually advance the Dutch police research.